 The Mid-Atlantic Regional Moving Image Archive (MARMIA) has recently acquired the WJZ-TV Collection, including one-of-a-kind audio and video formats.
 WJZ-TV is Baltimore’s third television station in history, having first broadcast in November 1948.

 The WJZ-TV Collection is extremely rare.
-There are only a handful of network affiliate station archives in the United States that have survived—and even fewer that are this comprehensive.
+There are only a handful of network affiliate station archives in the United States that have survived and that are this comprehensive.
 The collection contains work created by WJZ from 1960 through 2000 (the bulk from Fall 1977-Summer 2000), documenting not only the history of broadcasting in Baltimore but that of the city, its surrounding areas, and the nation.

 WJZ archival footage has been used in performance art, documentaries, classroom curriculum, and most recently in Netflix’s popular true-crime docuseries, The Keepers.

 Jeff Krulik, Washington, D.C.-based filmmaker and director of Heavy Metal Parking Lot (1986) said, “As a filmmaker and footage researcher, I cherish the opportunity that local market television provides when the tapes still exist.
 They are priceless in a world that frequently saw them bulk erased for tape stock.
 I cannot wait to see what the WJZ-TV Collection has in store, and encourage support for more efforts such as this, to preserve local television footage.”

 Other footage of note includes that of media mogul Oprah Winfrey’s early career, spanning from her days in the late 1970s as news anchor to her successful run as co-host of the locally produced and incredibly popular show People Are Talking.